-As of September 30, 2022, the merged company participated in the follow-on offering of Super Group Semiconductor, the original substantial relationship, and obtained 28.57% of its shares.
+As of September 30, 2022, the merged company participated in the follow-on offering of Super Group Semiconductor, the original substantial relationship, and obtained 28.57% of its shares, and obtained 8.12% of the equity from other shareholders in cash on December 8, 2023.
 Please refer to Note 6 (5) for details of the transaction.